Jarette/Insta_Query/README.md

 ## Insta Query

-### Creadted by: Jarette Greene
+### Created by: Jarette Greene

 ### Description:

-    		Insta Query is a miniature database management tool which allows the user to SQL query xlsx or csv files through the use of a simple and intuitive user interface, not requiring the user to know SQL to perform queries, and save the newly generated queried table to a new table for its own.
+    		Insta Query is a lightweight database management tool that allows users to run SQL queries on XLSX or CSV files through a simple and intuitive interface.
+It does not require users to know SQL to perform queries, and it enables them to save the generated results as a new table.

 ### Goals:

-            The goal of this tool is to allow users who collect data but not to the degree of needing a full database but large enough that parsing through this data can be vvery tedious.
-Using this tool will allow the user to use SQL to parse through data effieciently without the need of knowing SQL syntax
+            The goal of this tool is to support users who work with data sets that are too large to parse manually, but not large enough to require a full database system.
+            It enables users to efficiently filter and analyze their data using SQL-like queries—without needing to know SQL syntax.

 ### Files: